RickDW/bikey/README.md

 ## Custom Simulink environments (work in progress)
 This package makes creating your own Simulink environments as easy as possible.
-All you need to do is subclass bikey.spacar.SpacarEnv, override the process_step() function with the code for your own environment, and set up the correct observation and action spaces.
+All you need to do is subclass bikey.simulink.SimulinkEnv, override the process_step() function with the code for your own environment, and set up the correct observation and action spaces.
 The process_step() function defines the rules of the environment: it determines rewards, when to end an episode,